hoyeunglee/Lover-calculator-version-2-destiny-prediction/README.md

 # Lover-calculator-version-2-destiny-prediction

+I have virginity in 2023 and 2024 and not married. this calculation is for me to find who match with me.

 Loop through all years and each loop through 1 to 19, for example 0.083 is year, count occurence of string of year in 1/(0.01*year)

 boy and girl both use count as marks, three marks is highest for individual, it can have more than three marks which is exceptional which may be meaning your parents